Picatout/metal_detector/readme.md

   The oscillator frequency is around 460 Khz that give 14720 cycles for a lapse of 32 msec.
 Only the modulo 256 count is kept as from one lapse to the next this value vary only for a few count.

-  When a tone is triggered the detector must swept back and forth over the spot to confirm detection.
+  When a tone is triggered the detector must be swept back and forth over the spot to confirm detection.
 When the coil stand still over the object the oscillator stabilize at a new frequency and the alarm stop.

 some math